 Moreover, we depend on other parties that they aren’t cheating or scamming us with their products.
 In reality, you wouldn’t probably work with anyone you didn’t previously have any business with.

-Sometimes even other third parties that sell those items.
+Sometimes even other third parties sell those items.
 So, Amazon works as a buffer between that third party and yourself.
 Even though you may not know about them, but you will still trust them because of the Amazon tag.

 However, what blockchain definition defines here is the “need for the third party for establishing trust.”
-With blockchain you won’t need any third party, you can directly work with other businesses with full assurance even though you don’t trust them.
+With blockchain, you won’t need any third party; you can directly work with other businesses with full assurance even though you don’t trust them.

 Thus, in a typical centralized system, there are many flaws, including: